GiammaFer75/Proteogenome/README.md

 In the instance HCMV it is already present the attribute **.annot_lst**.
 This attribute contain the GFF3 annotations provided at the initialisation of the instance.
 Nevertheles, for PoGo we need to use the GTF annotations.
 For this reason, we upload the GTF file in the .annot_lst attribute.

+In the Proteogenome repository the GFF3 annotations already converted in GTF format (using AGAT) are stored in the file *Data/PoGo_Input_Files/HCMV_Protein_Annotations.gtf*

 #### 2. Inspect the GTF